 Balance Bike Vs. Training Wheels

-Balance bikes are literally changing the way we learn how to ride bikes.
-The newest generation of children are literally skipping the step of training wheels, thanks to these bikes.
+These are literally changing the way we learn how to ride.
+The newest generation of children is literally skipping the step of training wheels, thanks to these.

 The children, also, grow dependent on them, and are often hesitant to have them removed — I know that I was quite hesitant as a child to go sans trainers.

-There isn’t a lot of proof that says “your child will ride a bike sooner by using a balance bike”, but there is a lot of anectdotal evidence pointing to the fact that once a child grows confident riding these bikes, they will not need training wheels to transition to a “regular” bike.
+There isn’t a lot of proof that says “your child will ride sooner by using a balance bicycle”, but there is a lot of anecdotal evidence pointing to the fact that once a child grows confident riding these bikes, they will not need training wheels to transition to a “regular” bike.

 We’re entering a new era.
 Aren’t our kids just plumb lucky?